sotiraslab/earnest_nmf_tau_staging/README.md

 #### Create main analysis tables (run_build_datasets.sh)

-`run_build_datasets.sh` should be run first.
-This will create several tables in the `derivatives` folder for both the ADNI & OASIS3 datasets.
+`run_build_datasets.sh` creates several tables in the `derivatives` folder for both the ADNI & OASIS3 datasets.
+This must be run before creating any figures.

 #### Create figures (run_all_figures.sh)